You need to revamp your careers page. Now.

 Why should they choose you over your competitors?

 Creating a good careers page ensures that you attract the best possible candidates for your roles.

 Being clear on your company, your available positions and what you require from the candidate is a sure way of getting the best talent.

-Sell candidates on your company over others
+Sell candidates on your company and beat your competitors

 Use your careers page as an opportunity to one-up your competitors.